helgoboss/reaper-rs/README.md

 when invoking `cargo test` (downloads, unpacks and executes REAPER).
 This test is part of `reaper-test-extension-plugin`.
 It can be disabled by building that crate with `--no-default-features`.

+`reaper-test` activates the performance measurement features of `reaper-medium` and `reaper-high`.
+At the end of an integration test run, it prints detailed response time statistics to standard output.

 ## Project background

 _reaper-rs_ has been born as part of an effort to port the REAPER VST plug-in